odoo/owl/doc/miscellaneous/why_owl.md

 at the last possible moment, so we can apply all necessary xpaths.

 Even more: Odoo needs to be able to generate (and compile) templates at runtime.
-Currently, Odoo form views interpret a xml description.
+Currently, Odoo form views interpret an xml description.
 But the form view code then needs to do a lot of complicated operations.
 With Owl, we will be able to transform a view description into a QWeb template, then compile that and use it immediately.